Joshua-Hwang/habits2share/README.md

 Currently it relies on a persistent file system.

 ## Running locally
+You need Golang to run the server and you need `npm` to build the frontend.

 In order to test the login flow you will need to generate a Google Cloud OAuth token.
 You may skip the login flow by following the steps below.
 In future this should not be necessary.